Abrocitinib

 PopulationRecommendation

 PregnancyInsufficient data to establish drug-associated risk.
-Pregnancy registry: 1-877-311-3770.
-Animal data: skeletal variations in rats at 14× MRHD; maternal dystocia at 14× MRHD; embryofetal lethality at 22× MRHD.
-No effects in rabbits up to 5× MRHD.
+Pregnancy registry: 1-877-311-3770 or www.cibinqopregnancyregistry.com.
+Animal: skeletal variations and maternal dystocia in rats at 14× MRHD; no adverse effects in rabbits up to 5× MRHD.

-LactationNot recommended during treatment and for 1 day after last dose (~5–6 half-lives).
-AUC in rat milk ~5× plasma.
+LactationNot recommended during treatment and for 1 day after last dose (~5–6 elimination half-lives).
+Abrocitinib AUC in rat milk ~5× plasma.
 No human data.

 Females of reproductive potentialMay impair female fertility (reversible in rats within 1 month of cessation).
-Counsel patients.
+Counsel patients regarding fertility risk.

 Pediatric (<18 years)Safety and effectiveness not established.
-Irreversible bone findings (femoral head abnormalities) in juvenile rats at all dose levels — concern for pediatric use.
+Irreversible femoral head abnormalities at all dose levels in juvenile rats.
+Not approved for pediatric use.

 Regulatory History